Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 * In the above example, just to call Sum method, we required an array, but after completing Sum method call, we are not using that array anymore.
 Hence, for this one time requirement anonymous array is the best choice.
 ## Array Element Assignments
 ### Case 1
-* In the case of primitive type arrays, as array elements we can provide any type which can be implicitly promoted to declared type.
+* In the case of *primitive type arrays*, as array elements we can *provide any type which can be implicitly promoted to declared type*.
 ```java
 public class Temp {
     public static void main(String[] args) {